waldher/dhl-intraship/README.md

            label_response_type: :xml} # If it's set to XML the createShipment-Calls return the label data as XML instead of the PDF-Link
 ```

+### Create a shipment

-To send a shipment to DHL you need to create it first:
+To create a shipment to DHL you need to create it first

 ```ruby
 sender_address = Dhl::Intraship::CompanyAddress.new(company: 'Team Europe Ventures',